Ruchir28/Neural_Search/deployment_scripts/README.md

 If you specify `EC2_SUBNET_ID`, ensure it's in the same AZ as your EBS volume.

+### Single Instance Limitation

+🔒 **Important**: Due to EBS volume constraints, only **one instance can run at a time**:

+- EBS volumes can only be attached to one EC2 instance
+- The orchestrator enforces single-instance operation
+- Scale-up requests are limited to single instance replacement
+- Multiple scale-up calls are protected by locks to prevent race conditions

+This means the orchestrator provides **high availability through replacement**, not horizontal scaling.

 ### Security Groups

 The orchestrator automatically creates a security group with: